How therapy helps with limerence and non-monogamy

 2. Balancing Multiple Attachments

 In a non-monogamous context, balancing emotional attachments is all the more challenging and important.
 Limerence can cause an often unconscious imbalance where one relationship is prioritized over others.
 Though new relationship energy is common in ethical non-monogamy, limerence is like the next level of intensity.
 This can create friction within the relationship dynamics with established partners.
-Learning to recognize and manage these imbalances is essential for maintaining healthy relationships of all types.
+Your therapist can help you identify ways that you can create balance in your relationships so that you can enjoy the new connections while not abandoning your secure attachments Learning to recognize and manage these imbalances is essential for maintaining healthy relationships of all types.

 3. Maintaining Clear Communication

 Clear, honest communication is vital in any relationship, but it becomes even more critical in non-monogamous arrangements.
 When limerence is involved, there's a higher chance of miscommunication or unmet expectations.
 Those experiencing limerence may struggle to express their feelings accurately, leading to misunderstandings or assumptions about their current relationship or the fantasy of a future one.
-Open dialogue about feelings, boundaries, and needs can help mitigate these risks and foster a more supportive relationship dynamic for all involved.
+Your therapist is here to help you navigate communication challenges, aiding you in having open dialogue about feelings, boundaries, and needs which can foster a more supportive relationship dynamic for all involved.

 Understanding and addressing the challenges that limerence can bring to non-monogamous relationships can help you foster healthier connections and emotional well-being.
+Having a therapist who understands limerence and non-monogamy can help you navigate these tricky waters with greater self insight and compassion.
 If you are curious about how individual or relational therapy can help you with your relationships, get in touch with one of our therapists today for a free consultation.